Johnny Holland: Coaching career

 After retiring as a linebacker for Green Bay, Holland moved on to an NFL coaching career, beginning as a defensive quality control coach for the Packers from 1995 to 1997.
 He went on to coach special teams in 1998 and linebackers in 1999.
 He helped to lead the Packers to back-to-back NFC championships following the 1996 and 1997 seasons and an NFL championship in Super Bowl XXXI.

 In 2000, Holland moved on to the Seattle Seahawks, where he served as the assistant special teams and assistant strength and conditioning coach.
 He returned to his more familiar role as linebackers coach in 2001 and 2002.
 For the 2003 season, Holland moved to the Detroit Lions.
 In Detroit, he was defensive assistant coach from 2003 to 2004 and linebackers coach in 2005.
 Holland returned his home state of Texas in 2006.
 He was the linebackers coach for the Houston Texans until being fired in 2011.

 In 2012, Holland was hired by new Raiders head coach Dennis Allen to coach the team's linebackers.
 On December 31, 2012, he was relieved of his duties.
 Holland joined the BC Lions of the Canadian Football League (CFL) as a linebackers coach on February 19, 2014, after 17 years of coaching in the NFL.
 He returned to the NFL in 2016 as linebackers coach of the Cleveland Browns under head coach Hue Jackson.

+Holland began serving as the linebackers coach for the San Francisco 49ers in the 2017 season.
+On April 9, 2026, it was announced that Holland would become the team’s defensive run game coordinator.